 \section{Data}

 This study utilizes three real microseismic datasets, each characterized by significantly different monitoring array designs and seismicity features (Figure~\ref{data_maps}).
 The first dataset, D1, consists of approximately 600 triggered microseismic events recorded during hydraulic fracturing operations in British Columbia (Canada), along with manually picked P- and S-wave phase arrival times and the seismic catalog.
 The data were collected using nine three-component surface seismic sensors with a sampling rate of 250 Hz, deployed on a surface area of approximately 100 km$^2$.
-False events are created by taking background seismic noise recording in time intervals without any detected seismicity from 24-hour continuous recordings on all the stations before the operations started.
+Negative samples were extracted from background-noise windows in continuous recordings during intervals with no detected seismicity before operations began.

 The second dataset D2 consists of 39 triggered events recorded during hydraulic fracturing operations in Ohio (United States).
 The induced seismicity data were acquired with five three-component surface seismic stations with a sampling rate of 250 Hz, covering an area of approximately 25 km$^2$.
 As with D1, D2 has manually picked phase arrival times and an accompanying location catalog.